In our new series, "The Board Corner," we are getting to know our Board of Directors and learning what drew them to serving with Sister Schools.

 To start, tell us how you got involved with Sister Schools.

-As an educator, what part of our mission and program connects with you most?
+As a PR/marketing professional, what part of our mission and program connects with you most?

 Why is it rewarding for you to serve on the board?